 Voice Commands allow you to do things by verbal command (e.g., make calls, confirm Voicemail, etc.).
-Press the Voice Command Key [ ] and follow the prompts to set up your voice command(s).
+Press the Voice Commands Key ( ) and follow the prompts to set up your voice command(s).

-NOTE Voice Commands can also be started with the designated button on your Bluetooth® device.

-Please check the manual of the Bluetooth device for further instructions.
+NOTE Voice Commands can also be started with the designated key on your Bluetooth® device.
+Please check the manual of the Bluetooth® device for further instructions.